 Students/staff with medical conditions that may require an injection (such as, but not limited to, diabetes).
-Used needles can be disposed of in a sharps box in the nurse's room, or the staff member/ student will safely dispose of the sharp themselves, in a smaller sharps box that is carried with their medicines.
+Used needles can be disposed of in a sharps box in the Medical Department, or the staff member/ student will safely dispose of the sharp themselves, in a smaller sharps box that is carried with their medicines.